alvaroem17/Primal-invaders/README.md

 Lets see how much time you can stay alive!

 # Keys to move:
-W - up.
+- W - up
-A - left.
+- A - left
-S - down.
+- S - down
-D - right.
+- D - right

 # Credits:
-Álvaro,
+- Álvaro
-Aythami,
+- Aythami
-Arcadio.
+- Arcadio

 First proyect made for Reboot Academy bootcamp.